 GMSE allows for each user to represent an individual actor or agent, who makes decisions about their actions based on individual circumstances.
 However, the number of users on a landscape cannot be changed during a simulation, and so to simulate increasing human populations we assumed that each user represented a village or community rather than an individual.
 We assumed that a population increase in a real-world community would result in increased human and financial resources, and increased demand for land (e.g., for housing and agriculture).
 These combined effects would increase the community’s desire and ability to clear forest land.
 This allowed us to employ the user budget to simulate population increases.
 The user budget is the primary parameter that governs a user’s ability to take actions, such as felling trees.
 Therefore, a user budget that increases during the simulation represents an increase in the user’s power to act, thus simulating population increases.
 The only actions the users were permitted to take were 1) tend crops, and 2) fell trees.
 The decision about which action to take in each time step was governed by trade-offs in cost versus benefit (computed within the GA, see above).
-The parameter which defined how much a user could increase their yield by tending their crops was set to 0.01 (1%).
+The parameter that defined how much a user could increase their yield by tending their crops was set to 0.01 (1%).
 This contrasts with the parameter governing the yield reduction for a single tree (8%, see section above).
 Different ranges of these parameters were tested for sensitivity (Supporting Information Figures S1a to S1d), with the final values chosen to deliberately ensure that felling trees would have a much higher positive effect on yield than simply tending crops.
 This was both to reflect the fact that in the real world expanding agricultural area will generally increase yield more than tending existing agricultural land, and to simulate strong exogenous drivers of deforestation that are found around the world, particularly in the tropics (Ceddia 2019, Davis et al 2015).

 Manager